Classic EM Tutorial, Part I

 single-molecule densities with the floodfill segmentation

-utility within voledit (enter 0 from within the slice
+utility within voledit (enter 0 from

-window, then 6 on the option menu).
-Inspection of the file 3_s1.situs
+window, then 8 on the option menu).

-the voledit indicates that the voxel at position x=16, y=16,
+with voledit indicates that the voxel at position x=16, y=16,

 z=16